marveluck/React-Bootstrap-with-Material-Design/README.md

 ### Alerts

-<p>Bootstrap alerts are feedback messages that are displayed after specific actions performed by the user.
-The length of the text is unlimited.</p>
+<p>Bootstrap alerts are feedback messages which are displayed after specific actions preceded by the user.
+Length of the text is not limited.</p>

 <a href="https://mdbootstrap.com/docs/react/components/cards/" alt="Bootstrap 5" rel="dofollow">
   <p align="center">